+- minimum of 1,000 total and submission of scores to the School of Nursing.

+- Evidence of written communication ability.

+- 6. Evidence of oral communication ability.

-- 7. Evidence of professional achievement. - 8.
-Evidence of commitment to doctoral education in nursing.
+- 7. Evidence of professional achievement.

+- 8. Evidence of commitment to doctoral education in nursing.

 The applicant is considered in view of the entire composite of the eight criteria listed above.
 However, enrollment is limited and acceptance into the Doctor of Nursing Science Degree Program is competitive.